 - Add cubed butter.
 Cut into the flour mixture. using a pastry blender or two forks until it resembles small pea size pieces.

-- Gradually add ½ cup cold water, mixing well.
-Add additional water one tablespoon at a time until the dough comes together.
+- Gradually add 1/2 cup cold water, mixing well.
+Add additional water one Tbsp at a time until the dough comes together.

 - Once the dough has come together pat into an even thickness round disk.
 Cut into 4 sections.
 Wrap each with plastic wrap and chill for 30 minutes.

-- In a separate bowl mix the remaining 2 egg whites with 3 tablespoon sugar.
+- In a separate bowl mix the remaining 2 egg whites with 3 Tbsp sugar.
 (Use this to brush dough for cherry pies)

 - To bake: Preheat oven to 350°F. Line 2 large cookie sheets with parchment paper.
 Set aside.